Frozen Bank Accounts and Suspicious Activity Reports

 This can cause significant inconvenience and/or disruption to individuals and businesses and may call for a robust response.
-In most instances a SAR will be cleared by the NCA, but in some cases it is the precursor to a criminal investigation or an application for a civil recovery order by the NCA.
-An application for a restraint order or a freezing injunction may promptly follow.
-Brett Wilson LLP is almost uniquely placed to advise and represent individuals on these matters and the interplay between criminal and civil proceedings.
+In most instances a SAR will be cleared by the NCA, but in some cases it is the precursor to a criminal investigation or an application for an Account Freezing Order or a Restraint Order.
+Brett Wilson LLP is almost uniquely placed to advise and represent individuals and businesses on these matters and the interplay between criminal and civil proceedings.

-We can advise on potential causes of action against your bank and provide ongoing assistance to you in respect of any subsequent investigation conducted by the NCA.
-We can also advise and represent you in connection with money laundering investigation.
+If your bank account is under investigation, we can advise on potential causes of action against the bank or financial institution and provide ongoing assistance to you in respect of any subsequent investigation conducted by the police or the NCA.
+We can also advise and represent you in connection with any money laundering investigation.